By Mike Kocsis | 7 minutes read | Last updated: October 6, 2025 Categories: Testosterone

 Medically Reviewed by Dr. George Touliatos

-Hair loss affects men of all ages.
-It is more common in older adults, but younger and even teenage males can also experience it.
+Hair loss is more common in older adults, but younger and even teenage males can also experience it.
 Data shows that 16% of men 18 to 29 years old have hair loss.

-Let’s take a look at the main causes of hair loss and see what treatments are available.
+Let’s take a look at the main causes of teenage hair loss and see what treatments are available for them.

-A teenage male can experience hair loss due to any of the following causes.
+A teenage male can notice hair loss due to any of the following causes.

-Androgenetic alopecia is one of the most common reasons for early hair loss in men.
+Androgenetic alopecia, or male-pattern hair loss or male pattern baldness , is one of the most common reasons for early hair loss in men.
 It occurs when men on your mother’s side or father’s side also have hair loss problems, and now you have received their baldness gene.
 Your hairline will start receding and develop a U, V, or M shape.

 Having excess or deficiency of certain nutrients can cause hair loss in teenage males.
 Some important nutrients that you need for healthy hair growth are vitamin D, vitamin A, vitamin C, iron, zinc, and niacin.